sinandredemption/ota_update/README.md

 - The update has been applied, and the system needs to restart

 ### Update Creator Script | `create_update.sh`
-**NOTE:** This script is a work in progress and doesn't actually exist.

 - Confirm all the dependencies are installed in the root
 - Confirm the update scripts themselves are present.